Generalized Quantum Geometric Tensor in a Non-Hermitian Exciton-Polariton System: Non-Hermitian Quantum Geometric Tensor in an Exciton-Polariton System

-where we denote the mean-subtracted eigenenergies as $\lambda$.
-The left and right eigenstates of the exciton polaritons are given by Eqs.~(\ref{eq: eigenstates_LR}), with $h_\pm=\alpha-ia+(\beta-ib)(k_x\pm i k_y)^2$ and $h_z=\Delta$.
-At $\Delta=0$, the exciton polaritons have four non-Hermitian degeneracies called exceptional points~\cite{su2021, hu2022} [see Fig.~\ref{fig: extra}(a,b)].
-When written in polar coordinates, the four exceptional points are located at $k^{EP}=\sqrt{|(\alpha-ia)/(\beta-ib)|}$, $\varphi^{EP}=\pm\pi/2\pm\arg\sqrt{(\alpha-ia)/(\beta-ib)})$.
-When a Zeeman splitting $\Delta$ is present, it pulls the exceptional points in a pair towards each other.
-At a sufficiently strong Zeeman splitting, $|\Delta|=|(b\alpha-a\beta)/\beta|$, the exceptional points pairs merge into hybrid points \cite{shen2018}.
-The Zeeman splitting exceeding this value, $\Delta>|(b\alpha-a\beta)/\beta|$, annihilates the degeneracies and opens a gap in the exciton-polariton bands~\cite{su2021, hu2022}.
+}The corresponding left and right eigenstates are given by Eqs.~(\ref{eq: eigenstates_LR}), with $h_\pm=\tilde\alpha+\tilde\beta(k_x\pm i k_y)^2$ and $h_z=\Delta$.
+The momentum dependence of real and imaginary parts of the bands along $k_x=0$ is shown in Figs.~\ref{fig: extra}(a,b) for the $\Delta=0$ case.
+Figures~\ref{fig: extra}(c,b) show the band energies in the full 2D momentum space, where four non-Hermitian degeneracies (exceptional points) can be seen~\cite{su2021, hu2022} at $k^{EP}=\sqrt{|\tilde\alpha/\tilde\beta|}$, $\varphi_k^{EP}=\pm\pi/2\pm\arg\sqrt{\tilde\alpha/\tilde\beta}$, in polar coordinates.
+When a Zeeman splitting $\Delta$ is present, it pulls the exceptional points in a pair towards each other, and at sufficiently strong Zeeman splitting, $|\Delta_c|=|(b\alpha-a\beta)/\beta|$, the exceptional points pairs merge into hybrid points \cite{shen2018}.
+Further increasing $\Delta$ will annihilate the degeneracies and open a gap in the exciton-polariton bands~\cite{su2021, hu2022}.

+\red{We can calculate the pseudospins from the Stokes vector (or polarization) of the eigenstates using Eq.~(\ref{eq: S_RR}).
+For example, the bands shown in Figs.~\ref{fig: extra}(a,b) are H and V polarized, which correspond to pseudospins oriented at antipodal directions on the equator of the Bloch sphere.
+The full 2D momentum-space pseudospin texture is presented in Figs.~\ref{fig: extra}(e,f).
+The arrows represent in-plane components $(S_x,S_y)$, while the colors represent the out-of-plane component $S_z$.
+In the $\Delta=0$ case, the pseudospin textures of the upper and lower eigenstates have opposite in-plane components $(S_x,S_y)$ while their out-of-plane components $S_z$ are aligned.
+The latter highlights the non-orthogonality of the eigenstates\cite{su2021} in this non-Hermitian system, which is maximized at the exceptional points.}

+In the following, we use the two methods of calculating the QGT: (1) directly from the eigenstates as prescribed theory Eqs.~(\ref{eq: RR QGT}, \ref{eq: LR QGT}), and (2) from the pseudospin texture to emulate the proposed experimental method.